 Experian IdentityWorks is a comprehensive identity theft protection service that can protect your identity from hacks, data breaches and phishing.
 The service provides credit monitoring, identity theft insurance, dark web surveillance and identity restoration assistance.
 With individual and family plans, you can select the IdentityWorks plan that best fits your budget and needs.

-Read on to learn more about Experian IdentityWorks including its pros and cons, identity theft protection plans and customer satisfaction.
+Read on to learn more about Experian IdentityWorks including its pros and cons, id theft protection plans and customer satisfaction.

 Best for credit file locking

 Experian CreditLock is different from Security Freeze at Experian.
 CreditLock is only available to IdentityWorks customers, while Security Freeze is free to all Experian users.
-CreditLock offers additional benefits like instant credit locking, notifications for credit inquiry attempts and scheduled unlocking.
+CreditLock offers additional benefits like instant credit locking.
+It also notifies users in the event of credit inquiries and scheduled unlocking.
 Security Freeze users will not receive notifications if somebody attempts to check their credit while it’s locked.

 Experian identity theft protection pros and cons